MetroCS/redistricting/README.md

 ## Redistricting Investigation

-Goal: Computer application that demonstrates the process of redistricting and illustrates potential impacts (including gerrymandering)
+Vision: Computer application that demonstrates the process of redistricting and illustrates potential impacts (including gerrymandering)

+Current Goal: Utility library for use in the development of applications that support investigation of potential impacts of redistricting

 ### [License](LICENSE)